pfrazee/hyper-sfw/README.md

     blob: string // sha256 hash of blob to create
     bytes: number // number of bytes in this blob
-    chunks: number // number of chunks in the blob (will follow this op) }
+    chunks: number // number of chunks in the blob (will follow this op)
+    noMerge: boolean // is this a "no merge" put?
+  }

   ChangeOpCopy {